Lederhosen: Construction--Belts

 Figure 1.--Note that these French Scouts wear their lederhosen without halters.
 Some boys have belts, but there are no belt loops on their lederhosen.

-Lederhosen are made to be worn with a often decorative halter that holds them up.
+Lederhosen are made to be worn with a usually decorative halter that holds them up.
 Most folk costumes have highly decorative halters.
 Younger boys wearing lederhosen almost always wear halters.
 We have noticed that older boys, especially Scouts, tend to wear their lederhosen without the halter.
-I'm not sure if they were purchased without halters or that the boys have discarded the halters.
-I'm not sure why the halter is not popular with the older boys, perhaps they do not like the folk dress association.
+We are not sure if they were purchased without halters or that the boys have discarded the halters.
+We are not sure why the halter is not popular with the older boys, perhaps they do not like the folk dress association.
 Or perhaps they see it as a juvenile style.
 Often the older boys who have discarded the halter add a belt.
 Some boys wear their lederhosen without a halter or belt.
 We have noted, however, many boys wearing their lederhosen with a belt.
 We are not sure just what the purpose of this is.
 Lederhosen do not normally come with belt loops so the belt appears largely ornamental as it does not hold up the lederhosen.
 Perhaps some lederhosen are made for older boys with belt lops, but we have not yet noted that.
 The belt may have some practical purposes, especially for Scouting as a variety of items can be attached to the belt.
 This would make it handy for hiking and camping even if it was not attached to the lederhosen pants.

 Halter

 Lederhosen are made to be worn with a often decorative halter that holds them up.
 Most folk costumes have highly decorative halters.
 Through the 1940s, boys wearing lederhosen almost always wore the halter with them.
 The one notable exception was Hitler Youth boys.
 Normally the alter was composed of two over the shoulder narrow straps that crossed at the back.
 Buttons connected the halter to the shorts at front an back.
 In the front the shoulder straps were connected with cross pieces of different sizes and shapes, usually oval.
 The straps had clasps which could adjust the length for proper fit as the boy got older.
-Commonly the cross pieces were decorated with Alpine symbols like ear and flowers.
+Commonly the cross pieces were decorated with Alpine symbols like dear and flowers (Edelweiss).

 Halter Popularity